PREFAN/Using_KNN_algorithm_to_Predict_Plant_Growth/README.md

 This project can be useful for:

-Agricultural data analysis
+Agricultural data analysis,
-Plant growth monitoring
+Plant growth monitoring,
-Predictive modeling in farming
+Predictive modeling in farming,
-Machine learning practice with categorical data Educational demonstrations of KNN classification
+Machine learning practice with categorical data, and Educational demonstrations of KNN classification.